folk-js/allio/README.md

 >
 > See also the [Contributing Guide](/CONTRIBUTING.md).

 Every GUI application must implement accessibility.
 It's not optional—there are legal requirements (ADA, WCAG, Section 508).
 Apple, Microsoft, and GNOME all have accessibility frameworks that apps expose.
 This creates a system-wide, cross-application API that developers can't opt out of.
-We believe this is an under-explored and under-advocated space for interoperability.
+We believe this is under-explored for interoperability and under-advocated for [policy](https://www.eff.org/deeplinks/2019/10/adversarial-interoperability).

 ## Open Problems